 The most common guttering material is aluminium, as the material is still relatively affordable and light.
 Aluminium is easy to work with, lightweight, however, can incur more damage over time than other materials.
 For this reason, aluminium gutters tend to require premature repairs or replacements compared to more durable materials.

-Typically more expensive than aluminium, steel gutters and downspouts provide the same level of function, with the added benefits of increased durability and longevity.
+Typically more expensive than aluminium, stainless steel guttering and downspouts provide the same level of function, with the added benefits of increased durability and longevity.
 Steel is more robust and heavier than aluminium and will withstand more extreme weather conditions.

 Length of Guttering Required

-Another vital factor for re-guttering costs is the length of guttering required.
+Another vital cost factor for gutter replacement is the length of guttering required.
 A guttering replacement will generally be more expensive with bigger houses, with many businesses charging a per-meter rate.
 The longer the guttering is, and the longer it takes to install, the more expensive the gutter installation will be.

 Accessibility of Area